mlearnfab/pyweb/_sources/curriculum.md

 <p>&nbsp;</p>

 - **Unit 5: Iteration.** In Unit 5 we introduce Iteration with the use of *for* and *while* loops.
-Repetition is boring for humans.
-Computers excel at repetition.
-Harnessing this ability is a key to computation.

 <p>&nbsp;</p>

 - **Unit 6: Branching.** In Unit 6 we study various techniques for branching through statements, such as if .. else.
-A computer program is a series of instructions.
-But most programs are not strictly sequential.
-Depending on a state or condition, the path of execution will vary.

 <p>&nbsp;</p>